 If a debtor experiences any difficulties with their bank account they should speak to their bank or a money adviser.

-Every bankruptcy is recorded on a public register called the Register of Insolvencies (RoI).
-Anyone can search the RoI and there is no charge for doing this.
-Details of a bankruptcy will remain on the RoI until one year after the trustee has completed their duties.
+Every bankruptcy is recorded on a public register called the Register of Insolvencies.
+Anyone can search the Register and there is no charge for doing this.
+Details of a bankruptcy will remain on the Register for 2 years after the trustee has been discharged.

 The following are examples of behaviour by debtors that could be considered dishonest or blameworthy: